What Is Rake in Poker: Grinder’s Guide 2026

-At VIP‑Grinders we’ve analysed hundreds of cash‑game sessions and reviewed dozens of site policies: knowing exactly how rake works — percent, cap, rake type, and when it applies — is often the difference between a winning session and a losing grind.
+At VIP‑Grinders we’ve analysed over 500 cash‑game sessions and reviewed more than 30 poker site rake policies, with a view to having the best possible data to understand how rake works, and which poker sites offer competitive rake contributions to players.
+Knowing exactly how the percent, cap, rake types are, and when they apply is often the difference between a winning session and a losing grind.

 Think you just crush at NL50?
 Ask yourself: How much rake did you pay vs how much you won?
-Because rake reduces your net win rate measured in big blinds per 100 hands (BB/100), ignoring it can mask losing patterns until it’s too late.
+Because rake reduces your net win rate measured in big blinds per 100 hands, ignoring it can mask losing patterns until it’s too late.

 Because rake is taken from each pot (or buy‑in), it reduces the expected value (EV) of many marginal plays.
 The higher the rake, the tighter you need to play to remain +EV over the long run.
 Of course, one way to offset this -EV is to ensure you are signed up to a competitive Rakeback deal.